 Security guards are present at many of the venues that we frequent from day to day.
 The parameters of a security guard’s position, however, are not always clear.
 This can lead to ambiguity regarding their authority.
 Because of this, the question of what security guards can and can’t do is quite common.
 Understanding the authoritative role of security guards is key to avoiding unwanted or even unlawful encounters with such individuals.

-At Wright and Gray, we provide high-quality personal injury counsel to our clients and strive to fully uphold the rights of our clients.
+At Wright Gray, our personal injury lawyers strive to fully uphold the rights of our clients.
 There are many sides to personal injury, including unjust treatment from security guards.
 When considering what security guards can and can’t do, it is important to have a full understanding of their legal authorities.
 If you were involved in a questionable situation with a security guard and suffered injuries or losses, we may be able to help.
-Call us at 504-500-0000 to discuss your options today.
+Call us at 888-912-4944 to discuss your options today.

 The first and most important questions to answer regarding a security guard’s role in enforcing the law are: what are their legal powers and where do these powers come from?
 This is not always clear, as security guards appear to have granted legal authority and, on occasion, exercise this authority by authorizing exit and entry from a location.
 Security guards are clearly not police, however, so where does their legal authority start and end?